kantarjiev/BAMRU-Org/docs/dev_environment.md

 ## Development Operating System

 This has only been tested on Ubuntu 14.04.
-If you are running Mac or Windows, I recommend that you use Vagrant/VirtualBox to serve your development assets.
+If you are running Mac or Windows, I recommend that you install & use Vagrant/VirtualBox with an Ubuntu VM.

 ## Repo Setup